plasma-group/pigi/packages/docs/src/gp-spec/src/02-contracts/commitment-contract.rst

 .. code-block:: python

    @public
-   @payable
-   def submitBlock(header: bytes, witness: bytes)
+   def submitBlock(header: bytes)

 Description
 ^^^^^^^^^^^
 Allows a user to submit a new plasma block header.
+Interestingly, this method can support arbitrarily complex block submission because it can verify that ``msg.sender`` is a smart contract.

 Parameters
 ^^^^^^^^^^
 1. ``header`` - ``bytes``: Arbitrary block header to publish.
-2. ``witness`` - ``bytes``: Additional witness data that may be used to check whether the given block header is authorized.

 Requirements
 ^^^^^^^^^^^^
 - **MUST** emit a ``BlockCreated`` event.